pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 - Monitoring plan is in place per SOP-009
 - Risk mitigation strategies are documented and in place per SOP-003

-The Final Design Approval review **shall** result in a formal decision to:
+The Final Design Approval review **SHALL** result in a formal decision to:
 - Approve study initiation, OR
 - Defer study initiation pending resolution of identified issues, OR
 - Discontinue the study

-Records of the Final Design Approval review and decision **shall** be included in the TMF.
+Records of the Final Design Approval review and decision **SHALL** be included in the TMF.

 #### 5.8.7 Study Initiation

-Following Final Design Approval, the study may be initiated.
+Following Final Design Approval, the study **MAY** be initiated.
 Study initiation
 means:
 - Sites are authorized to begin screening and enrolling subjects
 - Phase 2 (During the Clinical Conduct of the Trial) begins